 August 16, 2019

 An older wooden wall between a condo development and a railway line in Burlington, Ontario, had deteriorated so badly it wasn’t really blocking any noise.
 Plus, it required frequent repairs and was an unsightly detriment to the development.
-The owner was looking for an attractive, maintenance-free replacement that could provide improved sound mitigation and be installed with as little disruption to the site as possible.
+The owner was looking for an attractive, low-maintenance replacement that could provide improved sound mitigation and be installed with as little disruption to the site as possible.

 AIL Sound Walls designed and supplied a nimble, 140-m Tuf-Barrier (Reflective) sound barrier solution that angled and stepped its way around the site (and several obstacles), easily ticking all of the owner’s boxes in the process.